bluntwizard/steam_deck_dub_edition/docs/guides/CODING-STANDARDS.md

 # Coding Standards

-This document outlines the coding standards and best practices for the Steam Deck DUB Edition project.
+This document outlines the coding standards and best practices for the Grimoire project.

 ## General Guidelines